mrehkopf/n64rgb-1/README.md

 I uploaded a template for the heuristic guess, which should provide the information if the N64 uses full horizontal resolution of 640 pixels in 240p/288p or not with a certain probability.
 I don't know how good the template is neither I know if it is possible with the current CPLD used.
 Feel free to implement your own tries.

 In this template no 15bit color mode exists at the moment.
 At the MaxII, pin 100 is used for activation the *Auto* mode (i.e. de-blur only in 240p/288p and if the heuristic guess says that only half of the horizontal resolution is used) and pin 99 is used to activate the *Manual* mode (i.e. de-blur in 240p/288p in every case).
 Both defaults are off; for on pins has to be set to GND.

+### IGR (In Game Routines)

+To use this firmware (and therefore the IGRs) pin 100 of the CPLD (pad *A*) has to be connected to the communication wire of controller 1.
+On the controller port this is the middle pin, which is connected to pin 16 of the PIF-NUS (PIFP-NUS) on most consoles.
+Check this before solderinga wire to the PIF-NUS.

+At the moment two functunalities are implemented: toggle de-blur feature and the 15bit mode (see above).
+Resetting the console is planned but not working at the moment (possible due to a bad solder joint).

+However, as the communication between N64 and the controller goes over a single wire, sniffing the input is not an easy task (and probably my solution is not the best one).
+This together with the lack of an exhaustive testing (many many games out there as well my limited time), I'm looking forward to any incomming issue report to furhter improve this feature :)

 ## Technical Information